 There are several certification programs that provide telehealth certifications.
 It is wise to do your research, ask colleagues for their recommendations, and find an accredited CEU provider for telemental health certification.

 I received my telehealth certification through Zur University (I have no affiliation or affiliate partnership with this organization).
-I found that their on line certification program was comprehensive, convenient and affordable.
+I found that their on line certification program was comprehensive, convenient, self paced and affordable.
 You can Google their website if you would like to check out this resource.

 Common Sense Considerations for the Telethealth Clinician